Frank Ocean: Musical style

-Impact and recognition
+Impact and legacy

 Music critics have credited Ocean for pioneering alternative R&B, approaching R&B music differently to his contemporaries with an idiosyncratic style.
 Both Insider and The Wall Street Journal regarded Ocean as the most dominant artist of the 2010s decade.
 He was included in the 2013 edition of the Times list of the 100 most influential people in the world and the 2017 edition of the Forbes 30 Under 30.

 Andy Kellman of AllMusic wrote,Frank Ocean has been one of the more fascinating figures in contemporary music since his early-2010s arrival.
 A singer and songwriter whose artful output has defied rigid classification as R&B, he has nonetheless pushed that genre forward with seemingly offhanded yet imaginatively detailed narratives in which he has alternated between yearning romantic and easygoing braggart.Culture critic Nelson George asserts that, along with Miguel, Ocean has "staked out ground where [he is] not competing with those hit-driven [commercial R&B] acts" and is "cultivating a sound that balances adult concerns with a sense of young men trying to understand their own desires (an apt description of Ocean, particularly)."
 Writing for Insider, Callie Ahlgrim said that Ocean "changed our very understanding of modern music", and that he discusses themes like youth, innocence, lost love, loneliness, desire, and mortality in his music in a way that "feels fresh and extraordinary [and] makes the introspective sound universal and transcendent [which] is why he's one of the defining artists of our time."

 Jacob Shamsian of Business Insider said that Ocean "isn't just one of the most important artists in pop, he's one of the most important artists in all of music."
 In a GQ article titled "Why Frank Ocean is a musical icon", Jon Savage described Ocean as a "consummate contemporary artist in every sense who is immersed in new sonic possibilities, one who is deeply committed to artistic exploration in the most profound sense."
 Savage praised Ocean for taking R&B to a "new level [through] constructing startling sound pictures that fit his lyrics."
 Pitchfork regarded Ocean as a "master of confessional songwriting, earning a cult-icon status with his enigmatic persona and idiosyncratic approach to pop."
 In 2023, Rolling Stone ranked Ocean at number 190 on its list of the 200 Greatest Singers of All Time.